IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/syllabus.md

 Assessment will occur by reviewing weekly coding assignments & challenges, project milestones, and final projects.
 The course is cumulative.
 Please see the Grading Section for specific grade breakdown, calendar for due dates, and assignments for briefs.

 Students will evaluate their own progressed in a course in two ways: 1) A course evaluation form, which will be developed based on the course’s individual objectives.
-2) Students will participate in a self reflection assignment due Week 7 (Oct 20) & Week 14  (Dec 8) or as otherwise noted.
+2) Students will participate in a self reflection assignment due Week 7 (Oct 16) & Week 15  (Dec 20) or as otherwise noted.
 This written evaluation is worth 15 points and to be turned into me as a separate document.

 • Critically analyze/evaluate how much time was spent learning syntax & structure, programming concepts vs. actually programming, and how does this reflect on the final quality of your end result.

 • Comment on your successes and frustrations with Processing and P5.js.

+Week 15 only:
 • Compare and contrast OOP versus Procedural Programming

 ### Course Requirements